klequis/cashflow/README.md

+A very simple way to create a stream of income and expenses.
+Hopefully you don't end-up at zero or less :).

+It isn't doing anything of interest yet.

 ## Thinking

-- One once vs updatable
+- Updatable or repeated runs?
-- Store each update by date
+- Store each update by date?
 - What is the relationship between tables Expenses & Fields
 - Do cashflow by account or combined
   - start with by account